Cross Currents Sea Kayaking

 Instructor: Paula Hubbard

-You may have taken the one-day classroom navigation course or the multi-part online series, and now it’s time to apply that learning to the real world of sea kayaking.
-This class will cover all the basics of on-water navigation.
-Learn how to read a nautical chart and compare it to what you are seeing while you’re on the water.
-The class will include understanding aids to navigation, how to measure distance, the basics of the “rules of the road”, and how to safely cross busy boat channels.
+Join us for a fun-filled weekend that will focus on refining and expanding your sea kayak navigation skills.
+You may have taken a one-day classroom navigation course or the multi-part online series, and now it’s time to apply that learning to the real world of sea kayaking.
+This set of weekend classes will cover just about everything you need to know for on-water navigation and give you repeated opportunities to practice new skills in real life.
+Review how to read a nautical chart and, more importantly, practice comparing what you see on the chart to what you are looking at while you’re on the water.
+The classes - most of which will be on the water - will include understanding aids to navigation, using ranges, how to measure distance, the basics of the “rules of the road”, and how to safely cross busy boat channels.
 Learn how to use a chart and compass together to plot a course and then follow that course to a specific location.
-We will also work with some visual navigation tools such as finding and using a range to hold a straight course.
+We will also challenge you with games that will test and stretch your navigation skills.
+One will be a team challenge that will require your team to follow a series of clues, navigating from one place to another to reach the final goal.

 Intensive Intermediate Skills Workshop